mgamio/blog/book.markdown

 ---
 layout: page
-title: Algorithms for Coding Interview
+title: Book
 description: "Based on real interviews.
 Java Interview Questions You'll Most Likely Be Asked.
-A MUST read for any Java Developer!
+A must read for any Java Developer!
 Succinct and super informative!"
 permalink: /book/
 ---